ponylang/ponylang-website/content/faq/index.md

 make default_pic=true
 ```

-### ponyc reports error: "unable to link" and you see output such as "undefinded reference to SSL_":
+### How do I fix ponyc reporting "unable to link" along with "undefinded reference to SSL_"?

 ```bash
 Linking ./stdlib